The blog

 Operating PhilosophyJan 2026 · 6m

-Planning Season Without the Theater
+How to Run Quarterly Tech Planning Without the Theater

 Quarterly and annual planning is where most tech roadmaps quietly drift from what the business actually needs.
 Here's how I keep the plan honest, sequenced, and tied to the numbers leadership cares about.